About TZU DESIS Lab.

 At TZU DESIS Lab., we enter these neglected university forests together with students, faculty, and local residents, caring for and regenerating the forest and soil in order to restore degraded ecosystems to a healthy state.
 Drawing on nature’s gifts, we design useful elements for everyday life, build ecosystems that foster local circulation in collaboration with communities, and create new artifacts from these circulating resources.
 Starting from the values already embedded in the forest, we seek to reclaim autonomy in everyday life and to explore and propose new forms of sustainable society and lifestyles based on localized production.

-Furthermore, rather than following the path of “ecological modernization”—which attempts to resolve environmental problems and the contradictions of capitalism through technological and systemic innovation in order to sustain capitalist production—we pursue more radical forms of social innovation and alternative visions of society.
+Furthermore, rather than following the path of “ecological modernization”—which attempts to resolve environmental problems and the contradictions of consumer society through technological and systemic innovation in order to sustain capitalist production—we pursue more radical forms of social innovation and alternative visions of society.
 In doing so, we also collaborate with regions such as Thailand and Indonesia, where localized production practices are more advanced, to collectively envision new sustainable futures.

 Our Projects